 BJP plans to continue its work in a few key areas.
 One of those ways is through ongoing community-building activities.
 Black people from all over the African diaspora reside in Poland.
 These events will showcase the diversity of cultures among them while fostering a deep sense of shared space.
 Food and music are commonalities between many African cultures, so picnics, talent shows, and meet-and-greets will be some of the events BJP hosts.

-BJP’s collaboration with UUSC would help the organization to boost its public profile.
-While they currently have an established media presence via Facebook and Instagram, the organization wants to expand.
-This would allow them to proactively engage issues concerning Black people in Poland.
+BJP’s collaboration with UUSC helps the organization boost its public profile.
+While they currently have an established media presence via Facebook and Instagram, the organization wants to expand to allow them to proactively engage with issues concerning Black people in Poland.
 The organization currently has a two-person social media team.
 They intend to expand the team to include a communications and public relations expert who would engage in off-internet spaces.